 This regional blend of Red Bourbon and Jackson varieties comes from our friend Eric Wright and the coffee community he started in Rwanda.
-With delicate in sparkling flavor notes of gooseberries, yellow plums, and floral it's a dream to brew as filter coffee.
+With delicate sparkling flavor notes of blackberries, cherries, caramel-like dried dates as well as some light floral notes it's a dream to brew as filter coffee.

 Origin: Ngororero, Rwanda